overture-stack/sqon-builder/README.md

 ```

-### SQON Output to String or POJO
+### SQON Output to String or Object

 The SQONBuilder object can be passed directly to most network request libraries since it contains the properties of the SQON.
-In cases where a string is required or the object with builder functions cannot be used, the builder can be output as a string with `.toString()` or as a plain object as `.toPojo()`.
+In cases where a string is required or the object with builder functions cannot be used, the builder can be output as a string with `.toString()` or as a plain object as `.toValue()`.

 ```ts
 const builtder = SQONBuilder.in('name', ['Jim', 'Bob']);